DeonJeff/project-13/README.md

 Object-Relational Mapping (ORM): E-Commerce Back End

-User Story
+Description
+A mysql database and application backend for an e-commerce site.
+Built using MySQL2, Express, Sequelize and dotenv User Story

 AS A manager at an internet retail company
 I WANT a back end for my e-commerce website that uses the latest technologies SO THAT my company can compete with other e-commerce companies